 The gardens have a mystical sense, especially upon encountering the hobbit-like benches and shelters built over the last 90 years.
 And with stunning Cascade Mountain views on the horizon, there's plenty to encourage a slow pace while exploring.

 Ohme Gardens is home to several community events throughout the year.
 One of the liveliest is the annual Concerts in the Gardens music series on Thursdays in July.
 For a more low-tempo event, Yoga in the Gardens is also popular.
 The gardens are open seven days of the week between April 15th and September 15th.

 7. Educate the Whole Family at the Wenatchee Valley Museum and Cultural Center

 All ages find something of interest at the museum.
 Each exhibit features eye-catching details and three-dimensional displays.
 The Cultural Center is also home to several events throughout the week, including kids' craft workshops and adult painting classes.
-Check the activity calendar at the official website for weekly events.

 The museum is open Tuesday through Saturday from mid-morning to late-afternoon.
 Free admission is offered every first Friday of the month.

 8. Partake in the Holiday Season in Leavenworth

 Highlights: Festive Bavarian-themed town a short drive west on Highway 2